Yes Bank fraud case: HC grants bail to Wadhawan brothers | Law-Order

 Yes Bank fraud case: HC grants bail to Wadhawan brothers

-They had sought bail claiming the ED failed to file its charge sheet within the stipulated period of 60 days.
-The brothers were arrested by the ED on May 14 on money laundering charges.
+The brothers had sought bail claiming the ED failed to file its charge sheet within the stipulated period of 60 days.
+They were arrested by the ED on May 14 on money laundering charges.

 The ED filed its charge sheet on July 15 against the Wadhawans, Yes Bank founder Rana Kapoor, his wife Bindu Kapoor, daughters Roshni and Rekha, and their chartered accountant firm Dularesh K Jain and Associate.
 The Enforcement Directorate had initiated proceedings in the case after the CBI registered an FIR on March 7, 2020 in connection with alleged suspicious loans granted by Yes Bank and the 'quid pro quo' between Rana Kapoor and the Wadhawans.